fetchai/agents-aea/docs/skill-guide.md

 aea run
 ```

-This AEA will simply register a location service on the OEF so we can search for it.
+This AEA will simply register a location service on the [OEF search node](../oef-ledger) so we can search for it.

 <details><summary>Click here to see full code</summary>
 <p>